-Not to be confused with Relationship Reset Button.
+Not to be confused with Relationship Reset Button

-Blast Hardcheese and Doctor Lady do this in Space Mutiny right after she shows off her, uh, dancing.
+- Blast Hardcheese and Doctor Lady do this in Space Mutiny right after she shows off her, uh, dancing.

-Invoked in Mr. and Mrs. Smith.
+- Invoked in Mr. & Mrs. Smith.
 Both John and Jane find out that the other is a paid assassin and, by extension, that everything they've told each other about themselves is a lie.
 Each starts telling the other the truth about their real selves, and John notes, "We're going to have to redo every conversation we've ever had."

-In Shrek 2, Shrek and Fiona's dad get off on the wrong foot, since he wasn't expecting his daughter to marry an ogre, and it messes up the arrangment he had with the Fairy Godmother, who intended her son Prince Charming to rescue Fiona.
+- In Shrek 2, Shrek and Fiona's dad get off on the wrong foot, since he wasn't expecting his daughter to marry an ogre, and it messes up the arrangement he had with the Fairy Godmother, who intended her son Prince Charming to rescue Fiona.
 As part of the Fairy Godmother's plan, King Harold apologizes to Shrek for his previous behavior, and asks if they can pretend the whole thing never happened.
 Since Shrek is feeling guilty for his own temper, he accepts.

-Suggested in Wizard and Glass by Susan after she and the witch Rhea are at each other's throats about two minutes after they've met.
+- Suggested in Wizard and Glass by Susan after she and the witch Rhea are at each other's throats about two minutes after they've met.
 Susan asks if they could "begin again"; Rhea says that's impossible but "perhaps we could go on better than we began."
 They don't.

-In The Most Happy Fella, Tony and Rosabella go through "Happy To Meet Your Acquaintance" in their first scene together since their wedding (which took place just after Tony was badly injured in a truck accident).
+- In The Most Happy Fella, Tony and Rosabella go through "Happy To Meet Your Acquaintance" in their first scene together since their wedding (which took place just after Tony was badly injured in a truck accident).
 Even more poignant is the final scene, where Tony recalls (in words and music) the note from him that Rosabella (or, to use her real name, Amy) read off a restaurant menu in the first scene.